 - Interim and final reports: As we expect this process will take some time, we will be provided with an interim and final report including the reviewer’s findings and recommendations of improvements and changes to the Society’s policies and processes.
 It will also provide short-and long-term goals, solutions and changes required to eliminate or mitigate systemic discrimination in the Society and encourage an organizational culture free of bias.

 We are also currently seeking to fill two positions in our Equity & Access department to support the advancement of our equity, diversity, and inclusion principles and practices.
-We encourage all interested individuals to apply.

 Why are you acknowledging systemic discrimination within the Society?